2020 Galkayo bombing

 The 2020 Galkayo bombing was a suicide bombing committed by Al-Shabaab in the city of Galkayo, Somalia.
-The Bombing killed 17 including four high ranking military commanders.
+The bombing killed 17 including four high ranking military commanders.

 Bombing

 On 18 December 2020, a suicide bomber entered Abdullahi Isse stadium in Galkayo, Somalia where prime minister Mohamed Hussein Roble was set to speak at along with several high ranking military commanders.
-The suicide bombing killed 17 and wounded at least 20.
+The bombing killed 17 and wounded at least 20.